oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

     ![](workshops/visualbuilder/media/25.png)

 20. Let the new job run until it succeeds and then scroll down to the end of the `Logs` window.
-You should see X entries named `Path`.
+You should see X entries started with `Path`.
 Copy and paste all the URLs as those are the mockup REST services that will be used later in the workshop.

     ![](workshops/visualbuilder/media/26.png)